kej715/DtCyber/NOS2.8.7/README.md

 The generic, ready-to-run NOS 2.8.7 image that is downloaded and activated by default is created in this way.
 Note that this option can take as much as three hours or more, depending upon the speed and capacity of your host system.
-All optional products are installed, one by one, and this involves building most of them from source code.
+All optional products are installed, one by one, and this involves building many of them from source code.

 If the file `site.cfg` exists, the `reconfigure.js` script will be called to apply its contents.
 This enables the full, installed-from-scratch system to have a customized